 In the movie adaptation Queen of the Damned, vampires Lestat and Akasha are shown to be sensual lovers.
 This is also exploited by the vampires, as Lestat uses his "sex god" rock persona to lure in victims as dimwitted groupies literally throw themselves at him, only to be bled dry by Lestat.

-Older Than Radio: Just about everything to do with Bram Stoker's Dracula being thought of as a sex god comes from him being a metaphor for sex, at a time when sex is viewed as completely repulsive and subversively fascinating at the same time.
-He's not physically attractive (the Count is described as having a big, beak-like nose, a unibrow, and hairy palms), but there's still something irresistible about him (hint: it's probably supernatural mind powers).
+Draculanever presented Drac as sexy, described as having a big, beak-like nose, a unibrow, and hairy palms.
+Him being thought of as a sex god comes from him being a metaphor for sex, at a time when sex is viewed as completely repulsive and subversively fascinating at the same time.
+There's still something irresistible about him, but it's probably supernatural mind powers.

 An entire bloodline of vampires are this in Anita Blake: Vampire Hunter, due to the powers making them Horny Devils, up to the point that they are (in-story) the inspiration for succubus and incubus myths.
 It's implied, though, that everyone except the "good guys" aren't above just grabbing some random person and draining them dry every night.
 Apparently, "hiding kills from the authorities" is a bloodline power of every line but Belle Morte's.